bmclean/javascript-unit-test-eval/README.md

 ## Jasmine Evaluation Notes

+Jasmine works with any JavaScript framework, has a built in local server for displaying results, doesn't need a DOM to test JavaScript functions, has a Jasmine-jquery extension available and provides fixture support (meaning we can test JavaScript against an HTML file or fragment).

 I downloaded [jasmine-standalone-1.3.1.zip ] (https://github.com/pivotal/jasmine/downloads) and unzipped it.
-The lib folder contains the actual Jasmine framework standalone files.
+The *lib* folder contains the actual Jasmine framework standalone files.

-The tests go in the spec folder.
+The tests go in the *spec* folder and I added AdditionSpec.js, AnimalSpec.js and credit_card_spec.js.

 I created the javascripts/fixtures and javascripts/helpers directories.
-I added [jasmine-jquery.js] (https://github.com/velesin/jasmine-jquery), order_form.html ([see here] (https://github.com/velesin/jasmine-jquery#html-fixtures)), AnimalSpec.js and credit_card_spec.js.
+I added [jasmine-jquery.js] (https://github.com/velesin/jasmine-jquery) to helpers and order_form.html
+([see here] (https://github.com/velesin/jasmine-jquery#html-fixtures)) to fixtures.

 The actual JavaScript (the code we want to test) will be put in the src subdirectory.
 I added jquery-1.10.2.min, credit_card.js and Animal.js for evaluation.